Linguistics Course Catalog

 5 units

 First part of a three quarter introduction to phonology.
 Topics of the sequence include fundamentals of acoustic phonetics; introduction to optimality theory; theories of syllabification, stress, and prosodic organization; prosodic morphology; advanced issues in faithfulness and correspondence; segmental and suprasegmental processes.
-Enrollment restricted to graduate standing or consent of instructor.
+Enrollment is restricted to graduate students or by permission of instructor.

 LING 212